goadesign/goa/README.md

 implemented separately from the transport logic.

-The goa DSL consists of Go functions so that it may be extended easily to avoid repetion and promote standards.
+The goa DSL consists of Go functions so that it may be extended easily to avoid repetition and promote standards.
 The design code itself can easily be shared across multiple services by simply importing the corresponding Go package again promoting reuse and standardization across service boundaries.